z3z1ma/freelance/freelance_blog_main.md

 - dbt (Data Build Tool) Cloud (easiest) or deployment via AWS EC + Airflow for orchestration depending on analyst/engineer skillsets

 **BUSINESS INTELLIGENCE**
-- Metabase or Apache Superset with a lean towards Metabase (I contribute heavily to an open source project which supercharges dbt + Metabase [:rocket:])
+- Metabase or Apache Superset with a lean towards Metabase (I contribute heavily to an open source project which supercharges dbt + Metabase 🚀)

 ___
 A common stack that can be deployed with minimum **technical** overhead might look something like: